Serena Williams wins, avoids Wimbledon upset wave

 "Welcome to the crazy women's tennis tour," Li said.

-Other seeded players to win included No. 11 Roberta Vinci and No. 14 Samantha Stosur.
+Other seeded players to win included No. 14 Samantha Stosur and No. 18 Dominika Cibulkova.
 Bernard Tomic of Australia advanced by defeating American James Blake 6-3, 6-4, 7-5.
-Tomic's father and coach, John Tomic, is barred from tournaments after allegedly assaulting his son's hitting partner.
+Tomic's father and coach, John Tomic, is been barred from tournaments after allegedly assaulting his son's hitting partner.

-There were two more injury retirements: Michael Llodra quit with a hamstring problem after losing the first set 7-5 against 23rd-seeded Andreas Seppi of Italy, and Paul-Henri Mathieu retired while trailing 6-3, 5-1 against Feliciano Lopez of Spain.
+There was one injury retirement: Michael Llodra of France quit after losing the first set 7-5 against 23rd-seeded Andreas Seppi of Italy.

-That was the ninth retirement or walkover of the second round in singles play, breaking the record for a round at Wimbledon in the Open era.
-The International Tennis Federation said eight players quit in the first round in 2008.
+That was the eighth retirement or walkover of the second round in singles play, equaling the record for a single round at Wimbledon in the Open era.
+The International Tennis Federation said eight players also quit in the first round in 2008.

-It equaled the record for a Grand Slam tournament, as nine players withdrew or retired from the first round at the 2011 U.S. Open.
+The record for a Grand Slam tournament is nine players withdrawing or retiring from the first round at the 2011 U.S. Open.